 After that just stick the impressions in a small tough food container using a ziplock bag and one to 2 tissues loosely crumpled to prevent too many knocks during transit and pop it into your local courier to ship along with a print out of your order form to Avara.

-Click on page 2 below for Build & Sound Impressions
+Click on page 2 below for Design & Sound Impressions